Code of Conduct

 Aviat Networks, Inc. Code of Conduct

 Aviat Networks, Inc. has a strong commitment to a Code of Conduct that exemplifies how we do business within our Company and throughout the world.
 The Board of Directors and the Officers of Aviat Networks, Inc. have adopted this Code of Conduct to define the standards of integrity and ethics expected during your employment.
-The Code of Conduct applies to every director and employee of Aviat Networks, Inc. and its subsidiaries, and all references in this Code of Conduct to Aviat Networks or the Company include all subsidiaries.
+The Code of Conduct applies to every director and employee of Aviat Networks, Inc. and its subsidiaries, and all references in this Code of Conduct to Aviat Networks or the Company includes all subsidiaries.

 It is our goal that all directors and employees demonstrate the highest ethical behavior possible, become familiar with the Code of Conduct, and abide by it.
 The Code of Conduct is in addition to, and does not replace, the specific policies contained in other materials distributed by Aviat Networks.
 The Code of Conduct does not cover every issue that may arise, but establishes basic principles and a methodology to help guide you in the attainment of this common goal.